ctoestreich/CoffeeScriptAntTasks/README.md

 * `src` - the name of a file that contains the JavaScript code to run

-* `out` - the name of a property to place the output of running the JavaScript code in.
-The result of the JavaScript code is converted to a string and then placed in the property.

   Instead of running a file of JavaScript code, you can place the JavaScript code in the task as text instead.
 JavaScript code embedded directly in the task will **NOT** have typical Ant property substitution done on it.

+* `result` - the name of a property to place the result of running the JavaScript code in.
+The result of the JavaScript code is converted to a string and then placed in the property.

 The `JavaScript` task supports the following nested elements:

 * `<arg>` - contains an argument to pass to the JavaScript code.
 May be used multiple times.
 Must contain an attribute named `value` which is the value to pass to the JavaScript code.
-  (Note this is similar to the `Exec` task)
+  Note that this is similar to the `Exec` task.

-When the JavaScript code runs, the following variables will be
+When the JavaScript code runs, the following variables will be set:
-set:

 * `argv` - an array of the values set by the `<arg>` elements
 * `stdout` - set to `System.out`